 - Second Years: For the first time Second Years undertook the Creative Textile CBA in Home Economics.
 They designedand made an item for the home or an individual.
 The focus is on sustainability and students re-used and borrowedfabrics and material rather than buying them.
 Items including cushions, draught excluders and aprons were produced.Students showed the progression of their work in a creatively designed scrapbook; many of whom used ICT in itscompletion.

-3rd Years: The Practical cookery exam was completed which is worth 35% at higher level and 45% at Ordinary level.Third year students also completed the theory element of the course.
+- Third Years: The Practical cookery exam was completed which is worth 35% at higher level and 45% at Ordinary level.Third Year students also completed the theory element of the course.